 Johnson Ferry Trail: the hike

-The hike departs the Johnson Ferry Trail trailhead at the northeast corner of the Johnson Ferry North Park (view maps and driving directions), following a gravel road.
-After passing a marshy wetland on trail left, the trail splits into three; this hike turns right at the split, following the narrow trail eastbound toward the Chattahoochee River.
+The adventure begins at the North Johnson Ferry Trailhead (view maps and driving directions), following a gravel road from the northeast corner of the parking area.
+After passing a marshy wetland on the left, the trail splits into three; this hike turns right at the split, following the narrow trail eastbound toward the Chattahoochee River.

-The Johnson Ferry Trail reaches the river’s banks at .2 mile, arcing northeast to follow the wide-flowing Chattahoochee River upstream.
-Decent views of the river are sporadic in the dense forest lining the river’s banks.
-The trail is elevated above the river’s banks, and several trailside benches offer views of the wide-flowing, glassy river.
+The trail reaches the river’s banks at .2 mile, arcing northeast to follow the wide-flowing river upstream.
+Views of the river occasionally break through the dense forest lining the river’s banks.
+The hike rises gently above the river’s banks, and several trailside benches offer views of the broad, glassy river.

-The trail meanders to the west at .35 mile and again at .55 mile, tracing the inlets of Arrowhead Creek and Owl Creek as they flow into the Chattahoochee River.
-At each of the inlets, the Johnson Ferry Trail reaches a gravel road in a clearing; after crossing the inlet, the hike veers right on the a narrow singletrack trail to return to the river’s banks.
+The trail veers westbound at .35 mile and again at .55 mile, tracing the inlets of Arrowhead Creek and Owl Creek as they flow into the Chattahoochee River.
+At each of the inlets, the trail reaches a gravel road in a clearing; after crossing the channel, the hike veers right on a narrow singletrack trail to return to the river’s banks.
 (Sections of the trail have been rerouted here in a restoration effort, so follow signs for the latest trail course.)

-The Johnson Ferry Trail crosses a wooden bridge at 1.45 miles before veering southeast at 1.6 miles, crossing a wooden boardwalk and bridge over boggy wetland.
-The trail reaches the trailhead spur trail at 1.65 miles, turning right to hike southbound towards the Johnson Ferry Park parking area.
-The Johnson Ferry Trail reaches the trailhead at 1.8 miles, completing the hike.
+The hike reaches the trailhead spur trail at 1.65 miles, turning right to hike southbound to the trailhead.
+The hike reaches the Johnson Ferry Park trailhead at 1.8 miles, completing the adventure.